 - your request for assistance was turned down,

 - some or all of your assistance was stopped, or

 - you have not been granted enough assistance for your needs.

 The Appeal Board permits clients to seek an independent review of a departmental decision.
 It is a quasi-judicial, independent tribunal, based on Administrative Law of Natural Justice.
 The Appeal Board is established under the Family Income Security Act and Regulations.

 The Regulations ensure that the Board is composed of a Chairperson, a vice-Chairperson, and at least fourteen members, who shall be appointed by the Lieutenant-Governor in Council.
-Appeal Board Members are generally civic minded individuals with sufficient flexibility in their daily schedules to attend the hearings, of which there are on average of two or three per month.
-Each member of a Board, including the Chairperson, are appointed for a term of up to three years and may be reappointed for subsequent terms of up to three years.
+Appeal Board Members are generally civic minded individuals with sufficient flexibility in their daily schedules to attend the hearings.
+Each member of the Board, including the Chairperson, are appointed for a term of up to three years and may be reappointed for subsequent terms of up to three years.

 There are two steps to follow if you wish to appeal:

 1. Request for Review